CorinaMurg/lava-leap-game/README.md

 <br>

 ## Code Source and Added Enhancements
-This project began as a direct application from the "Eloquent JavaScript" book, which I then adapted to improve functionality and user experience.
+This project began as a direct application from the "Eloquent JavaScript" book, which I then adapted to improve functionality and user experience:

 - used modules to restructure the codebase
 - added intro page and option to adjust the number of lives in the url